nmmarcelnv/TiiQu-Suitability/README.md

 TiiQu Suitability algorithm.
-This is an application I was developing as part of the [TiiQu](https://tiiqu.com/team/) project
+This is a sample of the application I developed as a member of the [TiiQu](https://tiiqu.com/team/) project.